 In our Facebook group discussions last week we talked about teaching independent living skills.
 What are those skills our children, teens, and adults with Down syndrome need to know in order to take care of themselves?
 And what skills do they need to learn in order to share the responsibility of taking care of their home?
 It can be hard to know where to start or how to motivate our child to want to learn these skills.
 Those discussions sparked this blog topic that will be a multi-part series.

 There is a lot Jessie still needs to learn, but she has come so far in these areas from where she was a couple of years ago or even just last year.
-It was seeing how capable a couple of Jessie’s friends with Down syndrome were (some are older than her) that inspired me to teach Jessie more and hold her to a higher standard.
+Seeing how capable a couple of Jessie’s friends with Down syndrome were (some are older than her) in some of these areas was what inspired me to expect more of Jessie at home.

 Just like with the rest of the “typical” population, everyone with Down syndrome has differing levels of ability.
 Not every person will reach the same level of independence, however, you might be surprised at what your child can do if you start small and build on each skill as they learn.